holubecmichal/reservio-api/README.md

 ### Using Docker

-To launch using Docker the Makefile provides the following commands:
+To launch using Docker the Makefile provides the following commands.

+Init:
 - `make env` Creates .env file from .env.example
 - `make up` Builds and starts the system.

-After the system is started, it is possible to run the following commands:
+- `make key` Generate app key.
 - `make migrate` Run migrate, fill database with dummy data, and then starts queue worker.

+After init for only start system:
+- `make up`.

+Stop system:
 - `make down` Stops the system.

-For testing, the following command is available:
+Testing:
 - `make test` Builds and starts the system, runs tests, and then stops the system.

 The individual services are available at the following locations